The Macedonian Vision

 Click here for an overview of the Book of Acts

-Mark will retrace the first part of the earlier journey.
-They sailed for the island of Cyprus.
 Although they could not agree with this, Paul did not lose all respect for Barnabas.
-In later writings, 1 Corinthians 9:1-16 (verse 6 in particular), Paul uses Barnabas and himself as examples of workers worthy of financial support.
-And we know Paul and John Mark worked together later on a number of occasions.
-At the end of his life, Paul asks for John Mark and refers to the great help he had been (2 Timothy 4:11).
+In later writings, 1 Corinthians 9:1-16 (verse 6 in particular), Paul used Barnabas and himself as examples of workers worthy of financial support.
+We know that Paul and John Mark worked together later on several occasions.
+At the end of his life, Paul even asked for John Mark and referred to the great help he had been (2 Timothy 4:11).

 Paul had visited Lystra on his 1st missionary journey.
-He now returns and meets a disciple called Timothy.
-Timothy joined Paul on his journey and continued to be mentored by him in the subsequent years to come.
+He now returned and met a disciple called Timothy.
+Paul was impressed by this young man and invited him to join him on his travels.
+Timothy continued to be mentored by him in the years to come.
 Learn more about Timothy’s life here.

 10_Paul_Antioch_Philippi_1024

-Still searching for a place to preach, Paul travels west to the coast of the Aegean Sea and the busy port city of Troas.
-After so many refusals, Paul finally receives a “yes” from the Holy Spirit in the form of a vision during the night.
+Still searching for a place to preach, Paul travelled west to the coast of the Aegean Sea and the busy port city of Troas.
+After so many refusals, Paul finally received a “yes” from the Holy Spirit through a vision during the night.
 In the vision, a man from Macedonia stands before Paul, begging him to come to Macedonia and help.
-The next morning, Paul concludes that God had called them to preach the Gospel in Macedonia.
+The following day, Paul concluded that God had called them to preach the Gospel in Macedonia.

-This is the first record we have of the Gospel being spread across the Aegean Sea into what is now known as Europe.
+This is the first record of the Gospel being spread across the Aegean Sea into what is now known as Europe.

 14_Paul_Antioch_Philippi_1024

-Paul is a great example of someone who submitted his life to God’s will.
+Paul was a great example of someone who submitted his life to God’s will.
 It was, after all, God’s mission and not Paul’s mission.

-Paul’s group now includes Paul, Silas and Timothy.
-Upon leaving Troas, the author of the Book of Acts, Luke begins to use the pronoun “we” instead of “them” (verse 10).
+Up to this point, Luke (the writer of the book of Acts) referred to Paul, Silas and Timothy as “them.”
+Upon leaving Troas, Luke begins to use the pronoun “we.”
+(Acts 16:10).
 For this reason, we can assume Luke has now joined Paul’s travel group.
+After this, he is writing a firsthand account.

-The next chapters in the Book of Acts cover the spread of the Gospel throughout Macedonia, Greece and back in Asia Minor.
-After his travels, Paul will head back to Jerusalem.
-On his way, he will stop again in Troas, where a young man, Eutychus, falls from a window while Paul preaches.
+The next chapters in the Book of Acts cover the spread of the Gospel throughout Macedonia, Greece, and Asia Minor.
+After his travels, Paul would head back to Jerusalem.
+On his way, he stopped again in Troas, where a young man, Eutychus, fell from a window while Paul preached.

 Way to Introduce the Story:

-Have a globe atlas or world map to use in class today.
-“Let’s pretend we are going to travel to a far away country today to teach people about Jesus.
+Provide a globe, atlas or world map to display today.
+Say, “Let’s pretend we are going to travel to a far away country today to teach people about Jesus.
 (Let one of the children choose a country and find it on the globe or in the atlas.)
 What language would we have to know if we went there?
 What kind of clothes would we need to bring?
 What would we need to do before we left?
 In today’s story we are going to learn about another trip that Paul took to teach people about Jesus.”

 top